dart-lang/language/working/0546-patterns/patterns-feature-specification.md

             calculate the static type of that subpattern like a normal variable pattern.)

-    1. If `p` has any positional fields, then the static type of `p` is `Destructure_n_<args...>` where `_n_` is the number of positional fields and `args...` is a type argument list built from the static types of the positional field subpatterns, in order.
+    1. If `M` is a record type (of any shape) or `dynamic`, then the static type of `p` is a record type whose fields are the fields of `p` with the types of the corresponding subpatterns of `p`. *If the matched value is a record, then we want to ensure that the record pattern has the same shape.
+We infer a record type from the pattern's fields, then it will be a compile-time error if that inferred record type is not a subtype of the matched value's record type.*

-    2. Else the static type of `p` is `Object?`. *You can destructure named fields on an object of any type by calling its getters.
-In other words, named fields are treated structurally and don't form part of the record pattern's overall static type.*
+    2. Otherwise, the static type of `p` is `Object?`. *Record patterns are structural and can be applied to values of types that aren't records as long as the type has the right getters.*

-    3. If `M` is not `dynamic`:
-        *   It is a compile-time error if `p` has a field with name `n` and `M` does not define a getter named `n`.
-        *   It is a compile-time error if `p` has a field named `n` and the type of getter `n` in `M` is not a subtype of the subpattern `n`'s type.
+    3. It is a compile-time error if `p` has positional fields and `M` is not a record type or `dynamic`. *Only records support positional field destructuring.*

 *   **Variable binder**: